 Your website can be a powerful tool when used effectively.
-Great websites are easy to find (SEO), easy to use (functionality), and encourage strategic engagement (conversions).
+According to Hubspot, 61% of mobile searchers are more likely to contact a local business if they have a mobile-friendly site.
+Great websites are easy to find (SEO), easy to use (functionality and mobile responsiveness), and encourage strategic engagement (conversions).
+Ask your website copywriter and web developer to optimize your website to be found or rank higher on search engines.

-4. ENGAGE FOOD BLOGGERS
+4. ENGAGE FOOD WRITERS AND SOCIAL MEDIA INFLUENCERS

-Many local food bloggers are happy to review restaurants in return for a free meal.
-The outside link will help with rankings, and the review (if it's a positive one) will help your reputation.
+Many local food writers are happy to review restaurants on personal blogs or social media accounts in return for a meal.
+The outside link will help with search rankings, and the review (if it's a positive one) will help your reputation.
+In addition to bloggers, social media influencers are typically hired (with cash or contra) to experience your restaurant and share positive content about your brand.
+They don't need to be food experts, they just need to have influence over your target market.